 Reprinted from the Abhayagiri newsletter, Fearless Mountain, Vol. 4, No. 3 (Fall 1999).
-Cator Shachoy is a counselor at Camp Winnarainbow, works with preschool children, and teaches yoga.
-Barbara Gates is editor-in-chief of Inquiring Mind and draws on
+Cator Shachoy is a counselor at Camp Winnarainbow, works with preschool children and teaches yoga.
+Barbara Gates was editor-in-chief of Inquiring Mind and draws on her experiences in family practice in her essays and her book, Already Home: A Topography of Spirit and Place, 2005.
+Dennis Crean was editor of Fearless Mountain in 1999.